Open Positions for Forest Preserve District of Kane County

 Minimum Age Requirement: 18 years old

-Experience: One (1) year in landscaping, natural resources, recreation, or closely related field a plus; previous experience operating required equipment (see below); or an equivalent combination of relevant education, experience and training.
+Experience: Two (2) years in natural resources, recreation, or closely related field; previous experience operating required equipment (see below); or an equivalent combination of relevant education, experience and training

 Certifications/Licenses: CPR/1